SBester001/Pi/README.md

 # Pi
-I try to calculate a value of Pi with random rain.
+I calculate a value of Pi with random rain on a sqare.

+I'll upload the files soon.